20 Foods You Can Only Find In The South

 Charm cakes, a significant part of Southern weddings, are pastries that have little charms attached to a ribbon hiding inside for each of the bridesmaids to pull out and discover their fate!
 The anchor charm signifies a stable life, while the ring symbolizes marriage, and the airplane suggests travel and adventure.
 Consider these the dixie version of a fortune cookie.

 While you may find these at your local BJ’s or Costco, this s’more-like dessert originated in 1917 in Kentucky after a coal miner had a craving for a sweet treat “as big as the moon.”

 Sweet and ideal for deep frying, this white-fleshed fish is dipped into seasoned cornmeal and buttermilk, and is a popular southern lunch.
 Pair catfish (one of the cheapest foods in America) with a bucket of hush puppies and abundant tartar sauce, and you’ve got yourself a belly-filling meal.

 Original Southern BBQ is truly incomplete without a good pulled pork sandwich or rack of ribs.
 In fact, southerners are so dedicated to their grill that they began a team called South Pork BBQ, which aims to have the “biggest party and the best BBQ at every event” and has been competing for over 18 years!

 This gourmet taffy is sold exclusively via a wagon (which was the original vehicle used since 1915!) roaming the streets of New Orleans.
 Think of it as an old-fashioned ice cream truck, but for taffy!

 Traditional Pecan Pie

-Southerners don’t wait for Thanksgiving to enjoy this syrupy nutty pie.
-While pecan pie is a holiday favorite, we’re not surprised this ooey gooey tradition started in the South—after all, San Saba, Texas is “The Pecan Capital of The World.”
+Southerners don’t wait for Thanksgiving to enjoy this sweet and nutty pie.
+While pecan pie is a holiday favorite, we’re not surprised this ooey, gooey tradition started in the South—after all, San Saba, Texas, is “The Pecan Capital of The World.”